British Soap Award for Best Young Performer

 The British Soap Award for Best Young Performer is an award presented annually by the British Soap Awards.
-It has also been presented as Best Dramatic Performance from a Young Actor or Actress, Best Young Actor and Best Young Performance.
-First awarded in 2004, the accolade is voted for by a panel.
+It was also been presented as Best Dramatic Performance from a Young Actor or Actress, Best Young Actor and Best Young Performance.
+First awarded in 2004, the accolade was voted for by a panel.
 However, solely in 2023, the public were able to vote for the winner.
-Emmerdale actress Amelia Flanagan is the current holder of the award.
+EastEnders won the award six times, the most wins for any soap.
+Emmerdale actress Amelia Flanagan was the final winner of the award.